-Despite insulting Paddy when I first met him by implying that he had never heard of Townes van Zandt, we quickly established a musical connection and we went to a Lyle Lovett concert together at The Town And Country Club in Kentish Town.
-I can’t remember when this was, presumably some time around 1990.
+Despite insulting Paddy when I first met him by implying that he had never heard of Townes van Zandt, we quickly established a musical connection and we went to a Lyle Lovett concert together at The Town And Country Club in Kentish Town on June 17th 1989.
 I do remember that the support act was someone called kd lang.
 Even Paddy, with his extensive musical knowledge, had never heard of kd lang.
 I remember asking him if he knew whether or not kd lang was male or female – neither of us knew.
 It’s embarrassing to report that after the first few songs, we were none the wiser.
 After a costume change, it was much clearer and she played a dynamic set.
 This would have been around the time that she released her third album “Absolute Torch And Twang” which was definitely in the “new country” genre.

 When Roo and I got together a few years later, we both loved kd lang’s albums and were particularly fond of “Ingenue” when it came out in 1992.
 We went to see her at The Hammersmith Odeon, probably around May 1992.
 It was a unique concert in my experience.
 I went to a boys Grammar School.
 I played cricket and rugby at school and University and continued playing at club level when I moved to Harlow.
 When I first started teaching, every member of the Maths department was male.
 I liked watching live sport and in those days the majority of cricket and football spectators were male.
 When I went to the kd lang concert with Roo, it was one of the first experiences I had where 90% of the people around me were female.
 I’m not saying that I didn’t like the experience, I’m not saying I was uncomfortable but it was a real eye opener for me.
 Many members of the audience screamed whenever kd lang said anything between songs.
 At one point, a pair of knickers was thrown onto the stage.
 This was before kd lang had come out as gay but it was generally assumed that she was.
 At one point, she announced that the time had come for her to tell the truth.
 She had thought long and hard about whether or not to say this but she felt that we were the correct audience to receive the news that “I am a Trini Lopez fan.”
 The volume of the screams that followed this announcement had to be heard to be believed.
 I didn’t understand the significance then and I still don’t.
 There’s no evidence that Trini Lopez was a gay icon.